Azure/azure-quickstart-templates/artifactory-pro/README.md

 3. Click on Purchase to start deploying resources.
 It will deploy MsSQL database, Azure Blob storage container, VM installing Nginx and Artifactory.

 4. Once deployment it done.
-Copy DNS of VM from Output of deployment template.
+Copy ARTIFACTORYVMFQDN from deployment template.

-5. Access artifactory using DNS.
+5. Access artifactory using ARTIFACTORYVMFQDN.

 6. Install Artifactory License.